Home » Science and Tech Notes » Space Debris

 Sources of Satellite Pollution

-• Burn-up of Satellites: When satellites reenter the atmosphere, they disintegrate at high altitudes, releasing materials such as aluminum, nitrogen oxides into the stratosphere.
+• Burn-up of Satellites: When satellites reenter the atmosphere, they disintegrate at high altitudes, releasing materials such as aluminium and nitrogen oxides into the stratosphere.

 • Rocket Launch Emissions: The emissions from rocket launches include pollutants like black carbon, nitrogen oxides, carbon monoxide and chlorine gases, which are harmful to both air quality and climate.

-• Aluminum oxide acts as a catalyst in reactions involving ozone and chlorine.
+• Aluminium oxide acts as a catalyst in reactions involving ozone and chlorine.

 Impact on Atmospheric Chemistry

-• Ozone Layer Depletion: Ozone layer absorbs up to 99% of harmful ultraviolet (UV) radiation from the sun.
-Pollutants like aluminum oxide are known catalysts for ozone depletion.
+• Ozone Layer Depletion: The Ozone layer absorbs up to 99% of harmful ultraviolet (UV) radiation from the sun.
+Pollutants like aluminium oxide are known catalysts for ozone depletion.
 As these materials accumulate in the stratosphere, they can react with chlorine compounds—residuals from past chlorofluorocarbon (CFC) use—to degrade ozone molecules.

 • Threat to Operational Satellites: Space debris can collide with operational satellites and spacecraft, causing damage or destruction.
 This can lead to the loss of critical communication, navigation, weather monitoring, and remote sensing services that rely on satellites.